 Working in college is also a great way to stock your résumé with skills and experience that could be invaluable down the road.
 However, on-campus jobs can be limited, so start your search early.

+When searching for ways to save money in college, it makes sense to first look at some of your biggest costs.
 New textbooks can be quite expensive, so look into buying them used or renting them.
 Used and rented textbooks are often in great shape and sometimes come with notes and important text highlighted.
-Asking students who’ve completed the class to sell or loan you their books is also a great way to save money.
+Asking students who’ve completed the class to sell or loan you their books is also a great way to save money as a student.
 Just make sure the required textbook didn’t change.

 Once you’re done with your textbooks, sell them!
 While the return on investment isn’t great, an extra hundred dollars at the end of a semester can mean a lot to a struggling college student.